 When you write marketing copy, use first-person narration, such as ‘you’ and ‘your’.
 Doing so helps marketing copy to sound authentic.
 Authentic writing is what helps companies to sell their products and services.
 Customers need to feel like the content is talking directly to them and meeting their pain points.

-Before I start writing for a new client, I research their customers and their pain points.
-During the briefing process, I learn how my clients’ services work to solve customers pain points.
+Before I start writing for a new client, I research their customers and pain points.
+During the briefing process, I learn how my clients’ services work to solve customers’ pain points.
 Then, I make sure that I link the two as I write.

 Tip: Google the topic you want to write.
-The people also ask questions is a great place to look for potential customers pain points.
+The people also ask questions is a great place to look for potential customer’s pain points.
 This reflects what real people want to know.
-When you write, include these questions, then answer them in much detail.
+When you write, include these questions and answer them in detail.

 2. Stop using fluff and filler words

 Fluff and filler words do not add value to a sentence.
 This is usually a long-winded thought process that needs to be broken down into a shorter digestible sentence.

 Some clients request a word count of over one thousand words.
 If you are new to writing, this may seem like a lot, especially in the early days.
 That’s why you might be tempted to fill the sections with fluff and filler words to meet the word count.